-Proof sketch: In Settlers of Catan the player with The Longest Road card gets two victory points.
+In Settlers of Catan the player with The Longest Road card gets two victory points.
 If the opponent has a road of length n-1 then mate-in-1/0 requires finding/having a Hamiltonian path in the hexagonal grid (with the opponents' roads forming obstacles).
 Thus we can do a reduction from Hamiltonian cycle in hexagonal grid graphs to either mate-in-1 or mate-in-0.

-4.7.2 SLITHERLINK
+4.3.2 SLITHERLINK

-Slitherlink is a Nikoli game played on a grid graph in which some pixels are labeled with the numbers 0 through 4.
+Definition 4.14.
+Slitherlink is a Nikoli game [Niko8, Nik] (Nikoli is a publisher of puzzles that are culture-independent.) played on a grid graph in which some pixels are labeled with the numbers 0 through 4.
 The objective of the game is to find a cycle (not necessarily Hamiltonian) along the grid lines such that the numbered pixels are bordered by that number of edges in the cycle.
+(See Figure 4.10 for an example.)